prodasl/zkSNARK-playground/examples/multiplier2/README.md

 ## Part 3: Perform the trusted setup ceremony

 Now that your circuit is compiled and you have it in the form of a R1CS, its time to generate the common reference string (aka, magic numbers).
+We are going to use snarkjs for this.
 The first phase is often called the [Powers of Tau](https://medium.com/coinmonks/announcing-the-perpetual-powers-of-tau-ceremony-to-benefit-all-zk-snark-projects-c3da86af8377) and is only ever done once; it has no dependency on the computational graph of your circuit.

 ```
 snarkjs powersoftau new bn128 12 pot12_0000.ptau -v